keilazx/ibm_hr_analytics/README.md

 - Established a relationship between fact and dimension tables using a composite key (DIM_Position) to enable role- and department-level analysis while maintaining a star-schema structure.

 4. Dashboard Development
-- The dashboard was developed in Power BI following prioritizing clarity and decision support for HR managers.
 - The dashboard was structured into three thematic pages: Overview, Demographics, and Employee Experience.
 This allows users to progress from high-level diagnosis to root-cause exploration.
-- The development process focused on translating HR business questions into measurable indicators
+- The development process focused on translating HR business questions into measurable indicators.
+- Included a filter pane in the three pages, making it visible when clicked on the Filter button.
 - Key design principles applied:
 - - Attrition Rate was used as the primary metric across visuals to normalize comparisons between employee groups of different sizes.
 - - Raw employee counts were included only as contextual information (tables, tooltips, KPIs).
 - - Conditional formatting was applied selectively to highlight critical risk levels without overwhelming the user.

 ## Screenshot